spacecowboy/AndroidTutorialContentProvider/readme.md

 ![On Nexus7](readme_img/nexus7_framed.png)

+The structure of the tutorial might not be common.
+I am going to start by creating the app, documenting all the steps on the way.
+Once that's done, I will explain some things in more detail.

 To start with, we're going to have to start a new project.
 This means there will be a small amount of boiler plate to deal with before we can actually get our code running.

 Somewhere in the middle, I will be taking a detour to make those nice looking layouts.
 If you don't care about the layout stuff, just skip that section.

+The final step is to make the app use the new layouts, and load the data from our database into them.

+Once the app is complete, I can explain a few things in more detail by pointing to the code just created.

 ### Motivation
 Many tutorials only show how to use ArrayAdapters and I find that problematic.